A discontinuous Galerkin approach for atmospheric flows with implicit condensation

 \subsubsection{Set-up}

-The domain has a height of $40\unit{km}$ and a width of $35\unit{km}$.
+The domain has a height of $40\,\unit{km}$ and a width of $35\,\unit{km}$.
 The terrain profile is given by

-where $x_c$ is the centre of the domain and we consider the height $h=7000\unit{m}$ and half-width $a=2000\unit{m}$, as in~\cite{Zaen12}.
+where $x_c$ is the centre of the domain and we consider the height $h=7000\,\unit{m}$ and half-width $a=2000\,\unit{m}$, as in~\cite{Zaen12}.
 This results in a maximal slope of about $3$.
 On the vertical boundaries, we consider periodic boundary conditions and solid wall boundaries at the top and bottom.
-Since the top boundary condition is not physical, and we want to avoid the reflection of outward propagating disturbances back into the domain, we use an explicit sponge layer after each time step.
-This relaxes the solution after every time-step towards the (exact) hydrostatic solution within the sponge layer.
-This is given by

-where $\widetilde{U}_h^n$ is the unaltered numerical solution, $\overline{U}_h$ is zero for the perturbation components and the hydrostatic base state for variables not given as perturbation.
-The blending function is

-Here $z_D$ is the height of the bottom of the taping layer, $z_T$ is the height of the top boundary and we choose $\alpha=0.1$.
-For this example, we choose $z_D=15\unit{km}$.
-We then implement \eqref{eqn.sponge} through an $L^2$-projection.
-The sponge layer can also be implemented by adding a corresponding $L^2$-term to the right-hand side, however, the choice of $\alpha$ is more difficult then.